Peguinm/todo_list_flutter/README.md

 # todo list
-Simple todo list made with flutter as Academia do Flutter's project for training concepts
+Simple todo list made with flutter
+Academia do Flutter's project for training concepts, like provider and sqlite